diversitywoman/conference2015/_posts/speakers/2015-06-18-Castleberry-Singleton_Candi.md

 categories: speakers
 title: Singleton
 name: Candi Castleberry Singleton
-position: Chief Inclusion and Diversity Officer at UPMC
+position: Chief Inclusion and Diversity Officer at UPMC, Founder and Chair of the Dignity & Respect Campaign
 image: Castleberry-Singleton_Candi.jpg
 published: true
 teaser: Candi Castleberry Singleton is the Chief Inclusion and Diversity Officer at UPMC, an $11 billion, 21-hospital global health enterprise.